You are here

-The Federal Programs Unit's Office of Data, Program Evaluation and Reporting (DPER) is responsible for evaluating the effectiveness of ESEA programs and fulfilling federal accountability and data reporting requirements.
+The Data, Accountability, Reporting and Evaluation (DARE) team under the Office of ESEA Programs within the Federal Programs Unit is responsible for evaluating the effectiveness of ESEA programs, as reauthorized under ESSA, and fulfilling federal accountability and data reporting requirements.
 Our team collects, manages, and analyzes data to inform the development of applications for funding and standards for program quality, by going beyond accountability measures and evaluating the impact of programs and identifying best practices in program implementation.

 - Title I Interchange

-- Title I, Part D Annual Analyses of Facility Data
+- Title I, Part D - Neglected and Delinquent

-If you encounter issues finding the information you need and/or questions about the Office of Data Program Evaluation and Reporting (DPER) webpages, please contact our Web Coordinator.
+If you encounter issues finding the information you need and/or questions about the Data, Accountability, Reporting and Evaluation (DARE) webpages, please contact our Web Coordinator.
 Be sure to copy the URL of the page on which the issue is present into your e-mail.